habitry/medium_posts/_1000words_leaderboards.md

-# WORKING TITLE (How to Motivate With Leaderboards: Stop Creating Losers)
+# How to Motivate With Leaderboards: Stop Making Losers

-# Opener

 Leaderboards are a common behavior change design pattern.
 Originally included in video games, leaderboards have started to infiltrate "video game like" products such as...